1917 Edmonton municipal election

+The five mayoral candidates were the most in Edmonton's history up to that point.
+But despite the potential vote splitting, Evans was elected with a majority of votes.

 Electoral System

 Mayor was elected through First-past-the-post voting.

 Councillors were elected through Plurality block voting, with each voter allowed to cast as many as seven votes.

 Voter turnout

-There were 7895 ballots cast out of 11,271 eligible voters, for a voter turnout of 70.0%.
+A total of 7895 ballots were cast out of 11,271 eligible voters, for a voter turnout of 70.0%.